ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 ### Requirements

 - We need a way to determine the "best" candidate peer to forward the request to, and if this option fails, continue with the "next-best" candidate until we exhaust available peers.
 The decision of picking the "best" peer is delegeate to an overlay driver that has the best knowledge of this peer's past history and performance and topology structure.
-- We need a strategy of parallelisation of retrieval requests that we pass downstream, where appropriate.
-Parallel requests to different peers allow us increase the chances of successfully retrieving the chunk but it comes with the cost of using our bandwidth allowance, so it's imperative to zoom in on an optimal balance between the two.
+- We need a strategy of parallelisation of requests that we pass downstream, where appropriate.
+Parallel requests to different peers allow us increase the chances of successfully syncing the chunk but it comes with the cost of using our bandwidth allowance, so it's imperative to zoom in on an optimal balance between the two.
-- We need a way to ensure that when we issue a retrieval request we don’t end up in a situation when this request comes back around to us, wasting network resources.
+- We need a way to ensure that when we issue a syncing request we don’t end up in a situation when this request comes back around to us, wasting network resources.
-- In the case when we are a “backwarder” node, we might consider a decision strategy on whether we want to cache the chunk in the event of a repeated request.
+- In the case when we are a "forwarder" node, we might consider a decision strategy on whether we want to cache the chunk in the event of a repeated request.
 - To every forwarding/backwarding exchange we attach an incentivisation action that would take into account variables like the success of the action and the cost of performing the action.
 - We need to design the optimal incentivisation scheme, to determine the optimal payment/settlement frequency and correctness of computation of the payment/charged amount.
 This also applies to both chunk storage scheme and the relayed request-response scheme.
-- We need to have a sensible strategy when it comes to waiting for a peer to respond to our retrieval request; as a backwarder, we want to make our best effort to retrieve the chunk but without waiting for an excessive amount of time, which would lead to waste of resources.
+- We need to have a sensible strategy when it comes to waiting for a peer to respond to our request; as a forwarder, we want to make our best effort to sync the chunk but without waiting for an excessive amount of time, which would lead to waste of resources.
+- When receiving a response to an expired request - or we are unable to conclude if such a request has ever been issued - punishing measures should be imposed on the upstream peer.

+### Incentivisation strategy

+An incentivisation strategy should be put in place in such way that it encourages honest collaboration between nodes.

+This implies that a given peer will make the best effort to satisfy any request while not allowing any abuse and waste of its resources.

+Having an accounting component that would keep track of the exchange activity between peers ensures that we do not allow excessive freeloading from the misbehaving peers.

+Having a granular punishment strategy ensures that the peers who misbehave (perhaps due to network latencies) will not be sanctioned to the same extent as peers who engage in grave protocol breaches, but are given a chance to "clean up their act".

+## Retrieval

+The retrieval of a chunk is a process which fetches a given chunk from the network by its address.

+It follows the general semantics of the chunk syncing described above and follows the same network path as the push sync protocol, but in reverse.

 ### Protocol breach

 - Receiving a repeated request for a non-existent chunk should lead to rate limiting in order to discourage resource wasteful actions.
 - Receiving a response in the form of an invalid chunk constitutes a protocol breach and punishing measures are being taken against the peer at fault.
-- Receiving a response to an expired request, or we are unable to conclude if such a request has ever been issued - punishing measures should be imposed on the upstream peer.

-### Retrieve request steps

 ```markdown
 step I